-Vhi Insurance use the following risk mitigation techniques to ensure underwriting risk is in line with the Company's overall risk profile:
+Vhi Insurance use the following risk mitigation techniques to ensure underwriting risk is in line with Vhi Insurance's overall risk profile:

-- Pricing appropriate to the level of risk underwritten and in line with community rating requirements. - Reserving control, with effective claims management to reduce exposure to large claims. - Reinsurance, where engaged by Vhi Insurance, to reduce the severity or occurrence of underwriting risk, with reinsurance placed with providers of high credit quality and a in line with the tolerance ranges in the Company's risk appetite.
+- Pricing appropriate to the level of risk underwritten and in line with community rating requirements. - Reserving control, with effective claims management to reduce exposure to large claims.